These rules apply to each participating group/production team.

-The 48 Hour Film Project (48HFP) will occur in the Lima, PE area on the weekend of Probably in May 2019.
+The 48 Hour Film Project (48HFP) will occur in the Lima, PE area on the weekend of Dates To Be Determined.

 Only works that meet the deadline will be officially part of the competition.
 All films received on Sunday (on-time and late) will be screened.

 B. Creative Process

 All creativity must take place during the Official Time Period.
 Any creative work in advance of the competition weekend is prohibited.
 Creative work includes, but is not limited to: